War of the Roses (radio show)

+The War of the Roses is a radio skit.

 Format

 The general format of the skit is that the host of a radio show calls a male with an offer of free roses, then asks the male where he would like to have them delivered.
 However, the female is in fact silently listening to the call the entire time, having previously been contacted by the host.

 During the skit, the host asks the suspect questions that will hopefully reveal the identity of the subject of their affair, and other questions that may help understand the nature of it.
 For example, the host will typically ask the suspect for one or two sentences to be used as an optional "personal message" to be included with the gift, before asking for the name of the desired recipient.
 Once the man gives up the name and reveals the secret relationship, the woman is free to jump in and chastise the guilty party over the phone.

 The ruse may be improvised depending on what is believed to most likely attract the suspect's attention.
 Examples used include free concert tickets for a man who "couldn't stop talking about how Beyoncé is coming to town next week but who still hasn't asked [his wife] to go" with him, or a purported call from a venereal disease clinic.
 The VD ruse involved stating that "someone with a disease listed you as a recent sexual partner, but we can only tell you more (for confidentiality reasons) if you can tell us the name of the person who might have referred you".

 Often, the target is confused and bewildered when confronted on the phone, because they are unaware that they've been taken in by a ruse, and often can't believe their significant other is really listening on an extension.
 Suspects who believe this continue with the prize dialogue with the radio station host and continue to embarrass themselves, unaware that the entire call is a prank.

 Other suspects turn out to not be cheating at all, and end up sending the roses - and the embarrassment along with them - to their significant other who initiated the call.